Reading Passage 1

 Choose ONE WORD ONLY from the passage for each answer.

 Cat’s ability to land on all fours has always fascinated people.
-It was only with a breakthrough in 1 ______ that scientists succeeded in solving this mistery.
-The picture of a cat in the state of 2 _____ helped to study the phenomenon in more detail.
-One of the interesting findings was that cat’s 3 _______ is the only limb not aiding it to turn upright.
+It was only with a breakthrough in 1 that scientists succeeded in solving this mistery.
+The picture of a cat in the state of 2 helped to study the phenomenon in more detail.
+One of the interesting findings was that cat’s 3 plays no role in aiding it to turn upright.

 Complete the flow-chart